Skip to content

 Species Human

-Time points and replicates Post-transduction (typically up to 28 days)
+Time points Post-transduction (typically up to 28 days)

 Models to choose from for this service